TonyGrif/odu-cs471-notes/Memory/Contiguous Memory Allocation.md

   - Main-Memory
 ---
 # Contiguous Memory Allocation
-[[Main Memory Overview | Memory]] is allocated contiguously and the only information needed is the starting address or the base address & its size.
+[[Memory Overview| Memory]] is allocated contiguously and the only information needed is the starting address or the base address & its size.
+A relocation register is provided to alter these bounds.
 ## Partitioning
 Resident operating system is usually held in low memory with an interrupt vector.
 User processes are held in high memory.
 ### Multiple Partition
-This strategy utilizes partitions where one process is exclusive to.
-These can be fixed-size or variable.
-This method leads to a great deal of holes.
+This strategy utilizes partitions where one process is exclusive to that partition.
+These can be fixed-size or variable, but both lead to a great deal of [[#Fragmentation | holes]].
 #### Dynamic Storage Allocation
 Utilizing variable-size partitions, there exist methods to determine which free partition to allocate to:
-1. First-fit: first hole big enough starting from top of memory
+1. First-fit: first hole big enough starting from top of memory.
-2. Best-fit: the smallest hole that is big enough
+2. Best-fit: the smallest hole that is big enough.
-3. Worst-fit: the largest hole that is big enough
+3. Worst-fit: the largest hole that is big enough.
 ## Fragmentation
 A phenomenon where storage space is used inefficiently though wasted space.
 ### External Fragmentation